cosminonitiu/programming-knowledge/src/assets/data/threads/angular/components/componentselectors.md

 ## Component selectors
-Every component defines a CSS selector that determines how the component is used:
+Every component defines a <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors" alt="CSS Selectors">CSS selector</a> that determines how the component is used:
 ```typescript
 @Component({
   selector: 'profile-photo',